Dimitar Iliev (footballer, born 1999)

-Dimitar Iliev (Bulgarian: Димитър Илиев; born 22 July 1999) is a Bulgarian footballer who plays as a defender for Etar.
+Dimitar Iliev (Bulgarian: Димитър Илиев; born 22 July 1999) is a Bulgarian footballer who plays as a defender for Belasitsa Petrich.

 Youth career

 Dimitar Iliev began playing football in the local team of Lokomotiv (GO).
 Later Iliev joined the youth academy of Litex (Lovech).
 He won the BFU cup two times.
 In 2016 Iliev joined the youth team of Ludogorets (Razgrad).
 He won the Bulgarian championship twice and he has got one BFU cup.
 Iliev has made many appearances for Ludogorets in the UEFA Youth League’s group stage.

 Career

 Ludogorets Razgrad

 Iliev made his professional debut for the first team on 20 May 2018 in a league match against Botev Plovdiv, coming as a substitute of Lachezar Kovachev after he got injured in the 64th minute.
 Iliev played mainly for the second team of Ludogorets and he made 6 assistances before he left the club.

 CSKA 1948

 In 2021 Iliev joined CSKA 1948.
 He made his debut for the team against CSKA Sofia.
 Iliev played also for the second team and scored a goal against Neftochimic.